-- Students are requested to contact the DCTs if students feel additional meetings are desirable or there are issues that need to be discussed. - Attend the Spring Research symposium.
+- Attend the (approximately) weekly Lunch and Learn series.
+These meetings involve presentations by faculty and students.
+Some meetings also focus on program requirements and program evaluation.
+Students should plan to present each year in either a Lunch and Learn meeting or the Spring Research Symposium (see below).
+Lunch and Learn is scheduled for Wednesdays from 12-1pm each semester. - Attend the Spring Research symposium.
 The cornerstone of this event is the required "4th year research talk".
 Students are required to give one other talk between their 1st and 4th years at this symposium.
 Use of the symposium to give capstone "Job Talks" prior to graduation is encouraged.
 All students are encouraged to present as often as they like.
 This activity provides an opportunity to present student research and to ask/answer questions in public settings. - Schedule a public defense of the dissertation project.
 This activity provides an opportunity to present student research and to ask/answer questions in public settings.